Skip to main content

 Hygroscopicity and Storage Stability

-Pâte de fruit at 75-78°Brix has water activity around 0.70-0.75 = low enough for 3-6 month ambient stability but high enough to absorb moisture from humid air.
-The calculator predicts hygroscopicity index.
+Pâte de fruit at 75-78°Brix has water activity around 0.70-0.75 — low enough for several months of ambient stability but still high enough to pick up moisture from humid air.
+The lower the Brix (and the higher the aw), the faster that moisture exchange, so lower-solids products need better barrier packaging.

 Surface coating (sugar sanding, chocolate enrobing) dramatically reduces moisture exchange.
 A sugar-sanded pâte de fruit (75°Brix) behaves like 78°Brix uncoated for storage purposes.
 The calculator accounts for this in shelf life predictions.